This is a really cool article posted earlier this year in The New York Times.

 Elder Holland on Avoiding Temptation

-Whether we be single or married, young or old, let’s talk for moment about how to guard against temptation in whatever form it may present itself.
+Whether we be single or married, young or old, let’s talk for a moment about how to guard against temptation in whatever form it may present itself.
 We may not be able to cure all of society’s ills today, but let’s speak of what some personal actions can be.

-Above all, start by separating yourself from people, materials, and circumstances that will harm you.
+- • Above all, start by separating yourself from people, materials, and circumstances that will harm you.
 As those battling something like alcoholism know, the pull of proximity can be fatal.
 So too in moral matters.
 Like Joseph in the presence of Potiphar’s wife, 4 just run—run as far away as you can get from whatever or whoever it is that beguiles you.
 And please, when fleeing the scene of temptation, do not leave a forwarding address.

-Acknowledge that people bound by the chains of true addictions often need more help than self-help, and that may include you.
+- • Acknowledge that people bound by the chains of true addictions often need more help than self-help, and that may include you.
 Seek that help and welcome it.
 Talk to your bishop.
 Follow his counsel.
 Ask for a priesthood blessing.
 Use the Church’s Family Services offerings or seek other suitable professional help.
 Pray without ceasing.
 Ask for angels to help you.

-Along with filters on computers and a lock on affections, remember that the only real control in life is self-control.
+- • Along with filters on computers and a lock on affections, remember that the only real control in life is self-control.
 Exercise more control over even the marginal moments that confront you.
 If a TV show is indecent, turn it off.
 If a movie is crude, walk out.
 If an improper relationship is developing, sever it.
 Many of these influences, at least initially, may not technically be evil, but they can blunt our judgment, dull our spirituality, and lead to something that could be evil.
 An old proverb says that a journey of a thousand miles begins with one step, 5so watch your step.

-Like thieves in the night, unwelcome thoughts can and do seek entrance to our minds.
+- • Like thieves in the night, unwelcome thoughts can and do seek entrance to our minds.
 But we don’t have to throw open the door, serve them tea and crumpets, and then tell them where the silverware is kept!
 (You shouldn’t be serving tea anyway.)
 Throw the rascals out!
 Replace lewd thoughts with hopeful images and joyful memories; picture the faces of those who love you and would be shattered if you let them down.
 More than one man has been saved from sin or stupidity by remembering the face of his mother, his wife, or his child waiting somewhere for him at home.
 Whatever thoughts you have, make sure they are welcome in your heart by invitation only.
 As an ancient poet once said, let will be your reason.
 6

-Cultivate and be where the Spirit of the Lord is.
+- • Cultivate and be where the Spirit of the Lord is.
 Make sure that includes your own home or apartment, dictating the kind of art, music, and literature you keep there.
 If you are endowed, go to the temple as often as your circumstances allow.
 Remember that the temple arms you “with [God’s] power, … [puts His] glory … round about [you], and [gives His] angels … charge over [you].”
 7 And when you leave the temple, remember the symbols you take with you, never to be set aside or forgotten.

 Standards and Literature